What is Hong Kong famous for?

 The heart-stopping ride, Hyperspace Mountain, is a crowd favorite.
 Also not to be missed are the daily Main Street parade and the nightly Disney in the Stars fireworks show.

 Location: Hong Kong Disneyland Resort, Penny’s Bay, Lantau Island, Hong Kong

 10. Ocean Park Hong Kong

-An array of animal exhibits will amaze you, including the Polar Adventure where you can encounter penguins, sea lions, seals, and arctic foxes; and the Grand Aquarium which features the world’s largest aquarium dome and holds around 5,000 fishes from over 400 species.
-The Amazing Asian Animals that houses two rare giant pandas (Ying Ying and Le Le), as well as rare red pandas, should not be missed.
+For amazing animal exhibits, check out the Grand Aquarium, which features the world’s largest aquarium dome and holds around 5,000 fishes from over 400 species.
+The Amazing Asian Animals that houses two rare giant pandas (Ying Ying and Le Le), as well as rare red pandas, are also not to be missed.